 The climate associated with this site is semiarid, characterized by cold, moist winters and warm, dry summers.
-Average annual precipitation is 16 to 20 inches.
-Mean annual air temperature is 37 to 43 degrees F. The average growing season is about 30 to 60 days.
+The estimated average annual precipitation is greater than 16 inches.
+Mean annual air temperature is about 40 to 43 degrees F. The average growing season is about 50 to 70 days.
+Weather stations with a long term data record are not currently available for this ecological site.
+Associated climate data will be updated when information becomes available.